 - Easy Vegan Tofu Bánh Mì with Quick Pickle Recipe

 Did you try this recipe?
 Please leave a star rating in the recipe card right below and leave a review in the comment section!
 I always appreciate your feedback and I know other readers do, too!

-Please also stay in touch with me in our Facebook group, on Pinterest or follow me on Instagram!
-Sign up for my email list, too!
-I send my email subscribers exclusive email-only recipes!
+Please also stay in touch with me on Pinterest or follow me on Instagram!
+Sign up for my email list as well to get vegan recipes and cooking tips sent straight to your inbox.

-Kale and Beetroot Salad with Strawberry Balsamic Dressing
+Summer Strawberry Salad with Strawberry Balsamic Dressing

 - ½ lemon juiced

-- 2 cups fresh strawberries diced
+- 2 cups beetroot diced

 Strawberry Balsamic Dressing Instructions